LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

   create:     Create a new issue
   list:       List and filter issues in this repository
   reopen:     Reopen issue
-  status:     Show status of relevant issues
+  status:     Show the status of relevant issues
   view:       View an issue
 FLAGS
   -R, --repo OWNER/REPO   Select another repository using the OWNER/REPO format INHERITED FLAGS
   --help   Show help for command
 ARGUMENTS
-  An issue can be supplied as argument in any of the following
+  An issue can be supplied as an argument in any of the following
   formats:
   - by number, e.g. "123"; or
   - by URL, e.g. "https://github.com/OWNER/REPO/issues/123".